200 rabbits were seized from Ms. Debe Bell, a Colorado show and livestock rabbit breeder, on July

 Why would you then consult them in suspected cases of livestock abuse?

 You don’t have to accept my word for it.
-This once-hidden agenda is now a very open one: http://noanimalsleft.org/node/13.
+This once-hidden agenda is now a very open one: Quotes From the Leaders of the Animal Rights Movement.

-Here’s the irony of this animal abuse case:
+Here’s the irony, and tragedy, of this alleged animal abuse case:

 This breeder’s 200 rabbits were subsequently mishandled by the "animal rescuers," whose main area of expertise was caring for spayed and neutered house pets: